A marble chessboard spanned a no man’s land between two opponents. The opening was complete. The middlegame was over. Only the endgame remained.

 He set his white piece down with a click and sank back into the thick leather chair.
 Watching his adversary, he steepled his fingers.

 She leaned her elbows on the mahogany table and became as still as the stone pieces.
-She stared at the board, her mind exploring all the remaining moves.
+She stared at the board, her mind exploring the remaining moves.
 The end was close.

 Her fingers twitched.
 Her breathing accelerated.
 She would accept only one of two outcomes: winning or stalemate.